madvimer/.github/profile/README.md

 ![kyverno](/kyverno-horizontal-color-small.png)

-Kyverno (κυβερνώ, Greek for "govern") is a cloud native policy management solution for Kubernetes and other environments.
-Kyverno can validate, mutate, generate, and clean-up resources.
-It can also verify OCI container images for supply chain security.
+Kyverno (κυβερνώ, Greek for "govern") is a policy management solution for Kubernetes and other cloud native environments.
+Kyverno policies can validate, mutate, generate, and clean-up resources.
+Kyverno can also verify OCI container images for software supply chain security.
 Kyverno policies are delarative and do not require learning a new programming language.

 GitHub is Kyverno's home and here you can find all the interesting things the Kyverno community are working on.